MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 > [!NOTE]
 >
-> You can only have one SLA running on one record.
+> Only one SLA can be run on one record.
 When an entity record is updated by using a different SLA, the previously applied SLA is canceled.

 ## Apply SLAs on demand<a name="apply-sla-on-demand"></a>